digital-analytics-program/gov-wide-code/README.md

 Replace `AGENCY` with your agency's standard abbreviation, such as DHS or EPA.

-For more details on implementing the DAP script on your site, including adding other custom parameters, please refer to:
+For more details on implementing the DAP script on your site, including implementing with a tag manager and adding other custom parameters, please refer to:
 * [DAP Implementation Instructions](https://digital.gov/guide/dap/add-your-site-dap/#participating-in-the-program)
 * [Implementation Guide](https://github.com/digital-analytics-program/gov-wide-code/blob/master/documentation/GSA%20DAP%204.1%20-%20Quick%20Guide.pdf)
 * [Code Capabilities Summary](https://github.com/digital-analytics-program/gov-wide-code/blob/master/documentation/GSA%20DAP%204.1%20-%20DAP%20Code%20Capabilities%20Summary%20and%20Reference.pdf)